 The Northern Kentucky University Center for Environmental Education is offering a microcredential in environmental education for teachers, students and professionals interested in learning more about the environment, connecting to nature and understanding how nature and the environment impact our lives.

 Nominations are open for the Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST), the highest honor bestowed by the U.S. government specifically for K-12 mathematics and science teaching.

 Help your students learn new things about the stars and planets they see in the sky with these explanations and activities from the Kentucky Academy of Science.

-Registration is open for the Kentucky Science Teachers Association (KSTA) Conference on Science Education, which will be Nov.
-9-11 at the Lexington Convention Center and Hyatt Regency Hotel.
+Learn more about Kentucky’s new science standards and assessment system at the 2017 Kentucky Science Teachers Association conference, scheduled for November 9-11 at the Lexington Convention Center and Hyatt Regency Hotel.

 The Kentucky Association for Environmental Education (KAEE) is offering several workshops this fall, including professional learning opportunities in which educators can become certified in Project Learning Tree, Project WET, Project WILD and other curricula.

 Teachers can explore the fundamental principles of science education and its parallels to the Next Generation Science Standards (NGSS) in two professional learning workshops Oct.
 19-20 at the Green River Regional Educational Cooperative in Bowling Green.

 High school teachers can learn to develop research experiences and opportunities for freshman STEM students in a workshop Nov.
 18 in the Cameron Williams Auditorium at the University of Kentucky Plant Science Building in Lexington.